-- Recruiters are welcome on campus when sponsored by Career Development or another department and are required to adhere to all campus policies.
-York College has a no solicitation policy that applies to businesses and students selling to and/or recruiting other students.
-Any employer seeking to hire students for these purposes will not be permitted to post opportunities or have access to students.
-This also applies to email blasts, posters, fliers and other efforts to reach York College students and faculty.
-In addition, recruiters may not enter classrooms to distribute materials or make presentations without prior approval from the professor of the class they wish to enter.
+Recruiters are welcome on campus when sponsored by Career Development or another department and are required to adhere to all campus policies, including the College’s no solicitation policy.
+This policy applies to businesses and students selling to and/or recruiting other students.
+Any employer seeking an opportunity to hire students for these purposes will not be permitted to post opportunities or have access to students.
+This also applies to email blasts, posters, fliers, and other efforts to reach York College students and faculty.
+In addition, recruiters may not enter classrooms to distribute materials or make presentations without prior approval from the professor of the class you wish to enter.

-- We strive to accommodate employers to the best of our ability; however, Career Development does not guarantee room availability, audience attendance or classroom visitation opportunities.
+Career Development strives to accommodate employers to the best of our ability; however, we do not guarantee room availability, audience attendance, or classroom visitation opportunities.

 Career Development encourages students to consider all types of career opportunities and does not endorse specific companies or organizations.
 While offering its services to serve as a liaison between students and off-campus employers, the Career Development makes no guarantees regarding the qualifications and/or credentials of the York College students and alumni who utilize Handshake.

 Career Development reserves the right to limit or revoke recruiting privileges on campus or within Handshake to any employer who violates any of the stated recruiting policies.

 Employers must not impose fees, upfront costs, or initial monetary investments upon students and alumni in order to become an employee of the organization.
 This does not include industry or occupational licensure fees that may need to be covered by the employee (e.g., insurance, real estate, etc.).
 Positions that require participants to raise their own financial support must clearly specify this within the job description.

 Employers offering full-time positions must offer a salary or a salary with commission.
 Positions CANNOT be commission-only.